darribas/darribas.github.com/_includes/materials.md

 **|məˈti(ə)rēəl|** The matter from which a thing is or can be made

+### “Workshop on open Workflows“ (2014)

+2h. workshop jointly taught
+with Thomas de Graaff at the Department of Spatial Economics, VU University.
+Amsterdam (Netherlands).

+* [Website](http://darribas.org/WooW) with link to repository and materials

 ### “Geo-computation in Python” (2013)

 4h. workshop taught for the *VII Jornadas de SIG libre* at SIGTE, Universitat de